Dog Bite | Animal Behavior Expert Witness

 Conclusions

-Training in animal behavior science establishes the foundation for a competent understanding of dog behavior.
-A properly qualified animal behavior legal expert knows how to apply this knowledge in a meaningful way to issues commonly found in dog bite litigation.
+Training in animal behavior science establishes the foundation for a competent understanding of canine behavior and canine aggression.
+A competent and properly qualified animal behavior expert knows how to apply this knowledge in a meaningful to assist Texas attorneys involved in dog bite litigation.